System tools overview

 System tools are built-in features that help Optimizely Opal take action.
 Each tool performs a specific task, such as creating a campaign, uploading files, or generating images.
 Think of tools like attachments on a Swiss Army knife.
 Each one has a distinct purpose that helps you get work done.

-This page lists all built-in system tools provided and maintained by Optimizely, grouped by functionality, so you can see what actions are available for your workflows.
+This page lists all built-in system tools provided and maintained by Optimizely so you can see what actions are available for your workflows.

 Additionally, Optimizely maintains tools for specific Optimizely products.
 See the following documentation for product-specific tools: